 Even so, eating raw non starchy fruits and vegetables is an optimal component of the human nutrition.
 In many situations, some enzymes, and phytonutrients are lost during the cooking process.
 Even when you choose to cook your non starchy fruits and vegetables be sure to not over cook them.

 And just so that we’re clear, I’m not talking about the popular trend of going raw vegan.
 What I’m talking about is incorporating more raw foods as a part of your normal diet.

 Try recipes like this strawberry salad with honey balsamic dressing or even fresh juices like this green juice envy for a big nutritional punch.
 Even just eating more fresh fruits is a great way to go about it.

 While we’re at it, let’s clear up a few things first.
 Corn is a not a vegetable.
 Corn is grain.
 Tomatoes are fruits.
 Avocados are fruits.
 Any variation of potatoes (white potatoes, sweet potatoes) are starches.
 The debate is still on about whether potatoes should be considered vegetables.
 Many people still consider potatoes vegetables although the starchy content could make them problematic for many.
 Peppers are fruits.

 So what do you think?
 Are you ready to spring clean your diet?
 Spring is a wonderful time of year.
-While you should be spring cleaning and organizing your home, Your body shouldn’t be left out of the spring cleaning mix.
+Spring clean your diet, spring clean your life.

 If you liked this post, then you’ll also like: